zammad/zammad-documentation/admin/console/working-on-users.rst

 If needed, you can simply change the E-Mail-Address of the user.

-..
-Note:: Please note that the login attribute is not affected by this and Zammad thus might show different information within the UI.
+.. note:: Please note that the login attribute is not affected by this and Zammad thus might show different information within the UI.

    ::